sylim-analytics/Students_Achievement_Factors/README.md

 ## Data Cleaning & Preparation

-- Handled missing values using imputation (e.g., replacing with median or most frequent value) for `Teacher_Quality`, `Distance_from_Home`, and others
+- Imputed missing values in variables such as Teacher_Quality, Distance_from_Home, and Parental_Education_Level using median or most frequent values- Standardized column names to snake_case
-- Standardized column names to snake_case
+- Standardized column names to snake_case for consistency
-- Removed duplicate rows
-- Checked distributions and normality for numeric features
+- Assessed distributions and tested normality using Anderson-Darling test
-- Identified and removed extreme outliers using the IQR method (Q1 - 1.5*IQR, Q3 + 1.5*IQR)
+- Applied Box-Cox transformation to normalize skewed numerical features and address outliers
 - Encoded binary variables using 0/1 mapping
 - Applied ordinal encoding for ranked categorical variables
-- Standardized numerical features to support fair comparisons and modeling
+- Standardized numerical features post-transformation to support fair comparisons and modeling

 ## Exploratory Data Analysis (EDA)